 Similarly, if you receive a package with replacement equipment you did not order, call your provider before plugging it in and swapping out any of your payment devices.

 As a business owner, you might not be at the cash register to spot suspicious behavior at checkout.
 Foster an environment of vigilance so that your employees can recognize suspicious activity when they see it and can report the activity efficiently to management.

 All of the aforementioned security best practices are part of maintaining a PCI compliant business.
 If you’re having trouble being PCI compliant, you might want to consider partnering with a PCI Level 1 Merchant Account Provider.
 When you partner with a trusted provider, you’ll receive guidance for becoming PCI compliant as well as opportunities to reduce your PCI scope.
 This helps you reduce the number of devices that store, process or transmit credit card data so that you can become PCI compliant more easily.

 If you’re still using an old-school terminal that isn’t EMV-ready, you’re leaving your business open to another liability.
 Only EMV- ready terminals can properly process EMV transactions, which are more secure than magstripe transactions.
 Issuing banks want businesses to adopt this fraud-prevention technology and are incentivizing the measure by penalizing businesses that swipe EMV chip transactions with chargebacks.
 These bank-initiated chargebacks have nothing to do with purchase satisfaction — they’re merely a means of incentivizing EMV adoption.

 Furthermore, because EMV technology is more secure, fraudsters are targeting businesses that are slow to adopt this technology.
-Make updating your credit card terminal a priority to reduce fraud and potential losses due to the liability shift.
+Make updating your POS equipment a priority to reduce fraud and potential losses due to the liability shift.